The perfect 3-day Itinerary for Carmel, CA: A Weekend Getaway

 Morning

-Enjoy a slow leisurely vacation morning eating your free breakfast on your deck breathing the fresh salt air.
+Enjoy a slow, leisurely vacation morning, eating your free breakfast on your deck, and breathing the fresh salt air.
 Grab a cooler bag and head downtown to pick up food to pack a Picnic for lunch as you will be heading out for the day!
-Head to 5th Avenue Deli and Catering and order a picnic lunch to go or check out The Cheese Shop for delicious cheeses, salami and crackers for your picnic.

 Early Afternoon